 Chronic pain can be mentally and emotionally, as well as physically, debilitating.
-A person with chronic pain may resist the idea that the root of their pain is emotional and mental, rather than purely physical, out of fear that they will be accused of making the pain up.
+A person with chronic pain may resist the idea that the root of their pain is emotional and mental, rather than purely physical, out of fear that they will be seen as 'making the pain up'.
 Whether rooted in a physical or mental/emotional problem, the pain of chronic pain is real.

 Counselling for chronic pain will help an individual challenge unhelpful thoughts about their pain, offer them a space to talk about the impact of their chronic pain and offer them the relief of talking to an objective listener about the problem, away from those who put, sometimes unintentional, pressure on you, such as children, partners and employers.

-Chronic pain can also be cause for feelings of grief, as the individual mourns the loss of activities that once came easily.
+Chronic pain can also prompt feelings of grief, as you mourn the loss of activities that once came easily.
 A counsellor or therapist can help you work through these complicated feelings.